The Purchase Contract – The Critical First Step

 1. Asset Purchase Description

-Sometimes rather than trying to list every single asset in the main body of the contract, it is common to incorporate by reference a more detailed itemization of the assets in what is called a “contract addendum” or “schedule”.
+Sometimes, rather than listing every asset in the main body of the contract, it is common to incorporate by reference a more detailed itemization of the assets in a “contract addendum” or “schedule”.
 If the schedule does not completely agree with the negotiated terms, it will need to be amended before signing.

 If the business has multiple locations, the buyer must make sure that all locations are included in the contract.
-On the other hand, if the business leases space, the agreement must address the lease details and the requirement that there be an assignment of the lease from the landlord to the new owner.
+On the other hand, if the business leases space, the agreement must address the lease terms and require the landlord to assign the lease to the new owner.

 2. Purchase Price

 The purchase price is the purchase price, right?
-Although what I just said seems reasonable and the agreed upon price should be the easiest clause to put into the purchase contract, this is not always the case.
-The purchase price should fully describe any of the details of value because the values assigned in the contract will reappear at final closing.
+Although what I just said seems reasonable, and the agreed-upon price should be the easiest clause to include in the purchase contract, this is not always the case.
+The purchase price should fully describe any items of value included in the price, because the values assigned in the contract will reappear at final closing.

-This means you should itemize the assets of the business down into categories such as “Inventory,” “Real Estate,” “Equipment”, etc. It is the responsibility of both parties to the transaction to make sure each asset category is given a value that is both accurate and defensible.
+This means you should itemize the assets of the business down into categories such as “Inventory,” “Real Estate,” “Equipment”, etc. It is the responsibility of both the buyer and the seller in the transaction to ensure each category is assigned a value that is complete, accurate, and itemized.

-The reason why it is necessary to break the price down into categories and values is because of the IRS.
+It is necessary to break the price down into categories and values because of the IRS.
 The purchase agreement needs to describe not only the current value of the assets, but also the kinds of adjustments that will be made before it is a done deal.

 3. Payment Method(s)